 San Clemente offers plenty to see and do for a day trip from Los Angeles or San Diego.
 Most activities you find here are beach related however there are some unique shops in town especially along Avenida Del Mar off Pacific and adjacent to the pier.

-Interstate 5 runs through San Clemente and there are numerous off ramps leading to different sections of the city.
-Daily Amtrak and Metrolink trains service San Clemente with stops at main and north beaches.
+Interstate 5 runs through San Clemente and there are numerous off-ramps leading to different sections of the city.
+Daily Amtrak and Metrolink train service San Clemente with stops at main and north beaches.